GUIDELINES TO AUTHORS

 Accepted papers - The text of accepted manuscripts is edited to enhance communication between author and reader.
 Proofs are provided as a PDF.
 In the proof stage only essential corrections can be made, and any additional alterations are charged to the author.
 Corrected proofs should be returned within one week.
 Corresponding authors receive an electronic pdf-version of the final publication.

-Open Access - Authors can publish their paper without access restrictions (Open Access).
+Open Access - Authors can publish their paper without access restrictions (Open Access; CC BY).
 The current article processing charge is €600, which will be charged after acceptance of the manuscript.

 Editorial correspondence should be addressed to the managing editor Popko Wiersma (